PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

   policies;
 - conditional-effect lowering decisions, outstanding symbolic frame expressions, and materialization points;
-- the information needed to emit typed PHIR and compose Guppy source.
+- the information needed to emit typed PHIR and construct a shared physical circuit plan for direct TickCircuit and Guppy lowering.

 This resolved program is not a second public authoring IR.
 Each implementation plan describes hardware-independent realization details such as ancilla lifecycle, interaction partial order, measurement semantics, QEC protocol phases, and decoder dependencies.
-The resolved program composes those plans into Guppy and retains the sidecar metadata needed to interpret the resulting trace.
+A Rust `PhysicalCircuitPlan` composes those selected plans into physical operations, resource lifetimes, scheduling constraints, structured control, and the measurement/detector/observable/provenance ledger.
+It retains logical-block and instruction boundaries even when a backend later flattens them.

+`PhysicalCircuitPlan` is the common physical-lowering seam, not an arbitrary already-flattened `TickCircuit`.
+It contains enough structure for Guppy's linear patch values and control flow while also supporting deterministic Rust scheduling and direct TickCircuit emission.
+This prevents a Python Guppy renderer and a Rust Tick renderer from independently rediscovering ancillas, check order, frame effects, measurements, or detector boundaries.

+It is also the executable detailed form of the previously described `SpaceTimeRealization`, not a competing representation.
+Before scheduling, it may retain partial orders and relative geometry; after a scheduling context is applied, its physical operations have concrete ticks and locations.
+Those same scheduled operations project both to the detailed 2+1D circuit view and to the normalized TickCircuit.

 The PHIR lowering is a first-class Rust output of the same resolved artifact, not a Python reconstruction.
 It should emit registered dialect operations and types with source maps to program/module/call/value IDs.
-Initially, the existing Guppy -> HUGR/QIS -> QIS trace path remains authoritative for the physical TickCircuit and DEM because it is the route PECOS actually executes.
-PHIR lowering should be tested against that route before it is allowed to replace or bypass it for a backend.
+PHIR, direct Tick, and Guppy are sibling outputs with explicit capability sets; none needs Python in order for the Rust program to produce a usable physical circuit and DEM.

+The direct backend deterministically schedules the physical plan under an explicit direct-lowering context and returns a `GeneratedTickProgram` containing the normalized `TickCircuit`, measurement ledger, detector/observable metadata, selected implementation IDs, schedule provenance, and links to logical calls.
+Its TickCircuit is authoritative for that direct route and may be passed to the native DEM builder without compiling or executing Guppy.

-The QIS trace is authoritative for physical gate and measurement order.
-Guppy compilation, QIS lowering, and the selected runtime may schedule operations differently from source order.
-DEM construction must therefore use the normalized TickCircuit recovered from that trace, following the existing `build_dem_from_guppy` pipeline, rather than a separately rendered guess at the physical graph.
+The Guppy backend emits the same physical plan through structured Guppy.
+Guppy compilation, QIS lowering, and a selected target/runtime may legally reschedule operations.
+For that route, the executed QIS trace is authoritative for physical gate and measurement order, and DEM construction uses the normalized TickCircuit recovered from the trace following `build_dem_from_guppy`.

-A direct logical-to-Tick renderer may remain as a reference backend for fast tests, schedule development, or environments without Guppy.
-It is not the audited DEM input unless its operation and measurement-identity equivalence to the traced Guppy program has been established.
-The API should make the difference visible—for example, `trace.tick_circuit` versus `render_reference_tick_circuit()`.
+Both routes must make their schedule origin visible—for example, `generated_tick.tick_circuit` with `schedule_source="direct"` versus `trace.tick_circuit` with `schedule_source="qis_trace"`.
+Equivalence testing is required while implementations migrate and remains an important regression oracle, but a verified direct TickCircuit is not permanently subordinate to or dependent on Guppy.

+Some resolved programs exceed TickCircuit's control model.
+Static loops can be unrolled, compile-time branches specialized, and virtual Pauli corrections absorbed before direct emission.
+A genuinely dynamic branch or loop must either be lowered under an explicit supported convention or produce a capability diagnostic identifying the unsupported control region.
+The availability of a Guppy backend does not permit the direct backend to silently erase adaptive semantics.

 ### Current PECOS Stim paths